Murder of Martha Moxley

 1975 murder in Greenwich, Connecticut, U.S.

 Martha Elizabeth Moxley (August 16, 1960 – October 30, 1975) was a 15-year-old American high school student from Greenwich, Connecticut, who was murdered in 1975.
 Moxley was last seen alive spending time at the home of the Skakel family, across the street from her home in Belle Haven.
 The case attracted worldwide publicity, as the Skakel children were nieces and nephews of Ethel Skakel Kennedy, the widow of United States Senator Robert F. Kennedy.

 Michael Skakel, also aged 15 at the time, was convicted in 2002 of murdering Moxley and was sentenced to 20 years to life in prison.
 Eleven years later, in 2013, Skakel was granted a new trial by a Connecticut judge who ruled that his counsel had been inadequate, and he was released on $1.2 million bail.
 In 2016, the Connecticut Supreme Court ruled 4–3 to reinstate Skakel's conviction.
 The Connecticut Supreme Court reversed itself in 2018, and ordered a new trial.
 On October 30, 2020, the 45th anniversary of Moxley's murder, the state of Connecticut announced it would not retry Skakel for Moxley's murder.

 Murder

 On the evening of October 30, 1975, Martha Moxley left with friends to participate in "mischief night", in which neighborhood youths would ring bells and pull pranks such as toilet papering houses.
 According to friends, Moxley began flirting with, and eventually kissed, Thomas Skakel, the older brother of Michael Skakel.
 Moxley was last seen "falling together behind the fence" with Thomas, near the pool in the Skakel backyard, at around 9:30 p.m.

 The next day, Moxley's body was found beneath a tree in her family's backyard.
 Her pants and underwear were pulled down, but there was no evidence of sexual assault.
-Pieces of a broken six-iron golf club were found near the body.
-An autopsy indicated that she had been both bludgeoned and stabbed with the club, which was traced back to the Skakel residence.
+Pieces of a broken six-iron golf club were found near the body; the autopsy indicated that she had been both bludgeoned and stabbed with it.
+The club was identified as one of a specific brand and style, and a set of the same brand and style belonged to Skakel's mother.
+Police collected the set's four-iron from the Skakel residence.
+A toolmark examiner from the police crime laboratory gave evidence that, based on paint residue and striations on their surfaces, the two clubs were from the same matched set.